 The Town once again re-affirmed its commitment to preserving the environment on Earth Day 2016 by holding a tree give-away (where native flowering white dogwood, eastern redbud and eastern red cedar trees donated from the NWF were presented to residents), by issuing a proclamation to declare Earth Day 2016 as Mayor’s Monarch Pledge Day in the Town of Townsend and by announcing plans to partner with the Townsend Elementary School and the Delaware Nature Society to plant a monarch butterfly garden at the school.
 The garden was subsequently planted by very enthusiastic second grade students in May.

-Townsend continues to meet all requirements for re-certification as a Community Wildlife Habitat and should be re-certified for its 6th year by August 2016.
+Townsend continues to meet all requirements for re-certification as a Community Wildlife Habitat and was re-certified for its 8th year in July 2018.

 On behalf of the Town of Townsend, I would like to resurrect some old and form some new partnerships so that we can continue our active role in promoting environmentally friendly practices that involve the community and protect wildlife for our children’s future.
 Please contact me at firstname.lastname@example.org with any ideas or suggestions for future events that you feel would benefit our students, scouts, and residents – I’d love to hear from you.
 I would also be happy to provide you with information on how you can have your yard certified as a Natural Wildlife Habitat.